-Though they may not be the first thing that comes to mind when you think of "household necessities," flashlights are a definite must both in and around the home.
+Though they may not be the first thing that comes to mind when you think of "necessities," flashlights are a definite must both in and out of the home.
 However, the range of flashlights available is staggering, and picking out the perfect one for your purposes can be a daunting task.
-That's why we've scoured the internet to find the best flashlights for a wide range of needs.
+That's why we've scoured the internet to find the best flashlights suitable for a variety of needs.

-Each of the flashlights we've selected for this list has its own strong points and specialties.
+Each of the flashlights we've selected for this list has its own strengths and uses.
 As you read, keep in mind why you need a flashlight.
-Whether you need one for around-the-house, emergencies, camping, or to keep in your car's glove compartment, we've got you covered!
+Whether you need one for around-the-house, emergencies, camping, or to keep in your car's glove compartment, there is something here to fulfill your needs!

 |Batteries||1 AA, NiMH, or lithium ion|